 Dr. BEARD: It doesn't sting.
 It's surprising, but it works.

-Cayenne Pepper: A Cure for Sore Throat?
+Cayenne Pepper: A Solution for Sore Throat?

-ones that possibly lead to chronic fatigue syndrome.
+weeks -- the ones that possibly lead to chronic fatigue syndrome.

 This is not a surprise to me as a few master herbalists I know and others have